CenterForTheBuiltEnvironment/cbe-tool-template/README.md

 # CBE Tool Templates

 The content of this repository should be used as a reference for:
-- designing the front-end of CBE tools (e.g., consistent header and footers) using [HTML](templates) and [CSS](static/css/cbe-styles.css) styling templates
+- Designing the front-end of CBE tools (e.g., consistent header and footers) using [HTML](templates) and [CSS](static/css/cbe-styles.css) styling templates
-- setting up a proper project structure, incl. a detailed README and [documentation](docs)
+- Setting up a proper project structure, incl. a detailed README and [documentation](docs)

 ### Repository structure